bodo/bodo-os/BACKEND_API_GUIDE.md

 ```

 ### List Accessible Paths `GET /api/learning-paths/`
 Requires authentication.
+Returns:

+- Public paths.
-Returns public paths plus any private paths assigned to the current user.
+- Private paths assigned to the current user.
+- Paths owned by the current user.
+- All paths when `can_manage_all_learning_paths` is true.

 ### Public Catalogue `GET /api/learning-paths/public/` _(public)_
 Returns every public learning path.
 Use this for landing pages or anonymous browsing.